idaplokk-taltek-erik/imgchain/server/README.md

 The API layer leverages (tRPC)[https://trpc.io/docs/] to seamlessly synchronize API definitions between the client and server (is promising), eliminating the need for manual duplication of code.

+I tried to setup protobuf/grpc, but somehow the tooling is not great.
+The proto definition and typescript schema library zod are not tightly coupled, change in one is not automatically reflected in the other. `protoc` needs to be a global package?

 I tried adding openapi docs generated directly from the trpc schema.
 It was quite painful, I went through several libraries like zod-to-openapi (deprecated), trpc-openapi (deprecated), now trpc-to-openapi (have to descibe openapi manually by adding some meta with REST endpoints, also fails to start randomly after some other dep install).
 In the end I went with `zod-openapi` and creatad a script that goes through the tRPC definitions and adds them to the OpenAPI spec manually.
 And then I found package trpc-ui, wasted 1h at least.
 But using some guys library always feels wrong.

 The client code can simply import the definitions for server directory without problems.

-I tried to setup protobuf/grpc, but somehow the tooling is not great.
-The proto definition and typescript schema library zod are not tightly coupled, change in one is not automatically reflected in the other. `protoc` needs to be a global package?
+In general spent lots of time just getting it to work - some version mismatches, does not support react 19.
+I had the impression that one TS project cannot import directly from another TS project, so I was trying to generate some shared library types.
+This seems not to be the case, the tRCP.AppRouter can easily be imported to the client even if the server and client live in separate spaces.

+Also GPT outputs broken code and steps.

 ## Starting the server